npatta01/npatta01.github.io/content/post/2017/elastic/index.md

-## Type
+**Type**
 Defines the schema and mapping shared by documents.

-You can specify how you want to index different fields A index can have multiple schemas.
+You can specify how you want to index different fields.

+A index can have multiple schemas.
 If you are indexing a movie site, there would be a type for person (actor, director), movie, review.

 ## Indices